-- Blended Course (eCombination) is a course in which some traditional faceto-face "seat time" has been replaced by online learning activities.
-A blended (hybrid) course is designed to integrate face-to-face and online activities so that they reinforce, complement, and elaborate one another. - Web-Enhanced Course (eCompanion) is a Web-enhanced (traditional (face-toface) class that uses a course management platform to accompany the class.
+- Online Learning Course Using Internet (eCourse) is a fully distance education course that is offered over the Internet using asynchronous and/or synchronous pedagogies.
+In this type of class, there is no face-to-face meeting between instructor and students. - Blended Course (eCombination) is a course in which some traditional face-to-face "seat time" has been replaced by online learning activities.
+A blended (hybrid) course is designed to integrate face-to-face and online activities so that they reinforce, complement, and elaborate one another. - Web-Enhanced Course (eCompanion) is a Web-enhanced (traditional (faceto-face) class that uses a course management platform to accompany the class.
 The eCompanion can function in a variety of ways, depending on the goals of the course and the desire of the faculty member to enrich his or her course.
 Assigned activities will vary, depending on the faculty member and the discipline.

-The time spent using the eCompanion does not replace any of the face-to-face teaching-learning process, but serves to augment it. - Evaluation (eComment) is an electronic version of Platt College's student evaluation of faculty and of classes, clinical experiences, and/or lab classes.
+The time spent using the eCompanion does not replace any of the face-toface teaching-learning process, but serves to augment it.

+• Evaluation (eComment) is an electronic version of Platt College's student evaluation of faculty and of classes, clinical experiences, and/or lab classes.
 Additionally eComment includes a section that measures students' comfort and experience with technology, and a section that measures the mechanics of course delivery (i.e., was the system frequently down, was the system easy to use, etc.)